Philip-Droubi/Philip-Droubi/README.md

 - 👀 I’m interested in web design
 - 🌱 I’m currently learning html-css-java
 - 💞️ I’m looking to collaborate on web design
-- 📫 How to reach me :
+- 📫 How to reach me : mail me at:
+     Philipp565dro@gmail.com

 <!---
 Philip-Droubi/Philip-Droubi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.